ChefYeshpal/FirstClassPyMen/README.md

 # FirstClassPyMen
-Class for learning python for Dhruva Aditya and Soumya
+Class for learning python for Sunil Dhruva Aditya and Soumya